Allspice Dram is a great addition to any cocktail, but especially Tiki Cocktails!

 The Saturn – Punch Drink

-- Grind the allspice berries in a spice grinder.
-You want coarse, large pieces and not a fine grind.
+Grind allspice berries in a spice grinder.
+You want coarse, large pieces, not a fine grind.

-- After 7 more days, and 12 days total steeping, strain out the solids through a fine-mesh strainer.
+After 7 more days, and 12 days total steeping, strain out the solids through a fine mesh sieve.
 Then strain again through cheesecloth or a coffee filter into another glass jar.

-- Shake and then let rest in the fridge for two days before using.
+Shake and then let rest in the fridge for 2 days before using.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!